clemens/clemens.github.com/rates.md

 </li>
 </ol>

-Don’t worry, though: **I’m sure we can make arrangements that will be beneficial for you and me.**
+Don’t worry, though: <strong>I’m sure we can make arrangements that will be beneficial for you and me.</strong>

 </p>
 <p>